Skip to main content

 Metrorail

-With the second-largest subway system by ridership in the U.S., Washington, DC is known for its efficient and clean Metro operations.
-Washington Metropolitan Area Transit Authority (WMATA) operates the Washington, DC Metrorail and Metrobus systems.
+Home to the second-largest Metrorail system in the U.S., Washington, DC is known for its efficient and clean operations.
+Washington Metropolitan Area Transit Authority (WMATA) manages the Washington, DC Metrorail and Metrobus systems.
 Locals and visitors alike utilize SmarTrip® cards – permanent, rechargeable cards used to pay Metrorail and Metrobus system fares.
-Using a SmarTrip® card is fast and easy.
-The Convention Center has a dedicated Metro station serviced by the yellow and green lines, and many hotels are conveniently located near Metro stations or bus routes.
-Metro operates from 5 a.m. to midnight on weekdays and from 7 a.m. to midnight on weekends.
+In May 2025, Metrorail will begin accepting credit cards for fares.
+The convention center has a dedicated Metro station serviced by the yellow and green lines, and many hotels are conveniently located near Metro stations or bus routes.
+Airport access is also easy with Metro stops at both Ronald Reagan Washington National Airport (DCA) and Washington Dulles International Airport (IAD) that bring you directly into the city.

 05